background

 Article Excerpt

-The real estate market is booming in Texas right now, but what does that actually mean?
-The number of homeowners has risen rather dramatically in the past year, both in Texas and across the rest of the country.
+The number of homeowners rose dramatically from 2020 to 2022 across the country.
+The market is still going strong in 2023, even if American homebuyers have cooled off since the pandemic.
 The percentage of houses occupied by their owners has stayed fairly steady in recent years, which suggests that more people are renting homes as well as buying them.

 The dream of homeownership looks very different for different people.
-Younger people may not understand owning a home as a realistic prospect in their near future.
-Statistics about high sales prices for homes might tend to encourage that view, but many programs are available to help people who want to own a home.
+Younger people may not understand owning a home as a realistic prospect in the near future.
+Statistics about high sales prices for homes might encourage that view, but many programs are available to help people who want to own a home.
+Additionally, sales prices are declining as interest rates have increased since the refi boom of 2022.

 Homeownership Rate